alixedi/maxminion/README.md

 maxminion
 =========

-A test minion that compiles the given apps against MaxCompiler 2014.2 as well as 2015.1 release and produces a report.
+A test minion that compiles the given apps using MaxCompiler 2015.1 release and produces a report.

 This is the first draft, alpha version that is broken by design.
 Here are some of the problems: